Skip to main content

 Download the editable Word files, customize the notice on your own device, and keep a completed or served copy for your records.

-This product includes three editable Microsoft Word files: the 3-Day Notice to Pay Rent or Deliver Possession, Mailing / Delivery Cover Sheet, and #10 Mailing Envelope.
+This product includes three editable Microsoft Word files: the Florida 3-Day Notice to Pay Rent or Deliver Possession, an optional Mailing / Delivery Cover Sheet, and a #10 Mailing Envelope.
+The cover sheet and envelope are delivery aids only; keep separate proof of § 83.56(4) delivery.

-• 3-Day Notice to Pay Rent or Deliver Possession Tenant-facing notice with landlord use notes, service record, and record checklist Word
+• 3-Day Notice to Pay Rent or Deliver Possession Editable Florida § 83.56(3) nonpayment notice with landlord guidance, record of service, and record checklist Word

-• Mailing / Delivery Cover Sheet Companion cover for mailed or hand-delivered notices Word
+• Mailing / Delivery Cover Sheet Optional delivery aid for mailed, hand-delivered, e-mailed, or residence-left notice records; not proof by itself Word

-• #10 Mailing Envelope Pre-formatted envelope with return and recipient blocks Word
+• #10 Mailing Envelope Pre-formatted #10 envelope with return and recipient address blocks Word

 Self-help notice overview